 8. Healthy tuna salad

 Instead of loading up your tuna with tons of mayo, try only using a teaspoon of the creamy stuff, then adding in a tablespoon of dijon mustard, as well.
 This adds a satisfying kick, and cuts nearly all the fat found in typical tuna salad.
 For an extra boost, add a splash of lime juice, some salt and pepper, or a pinch of cayenne.
-Eat it on top of a green salad with spouts, on one slice of whole wheat bread, or packed into a small whole wheat pita.
+Eat it on top of a green salad with spouts, on one slice of whole wheat bread, packed into a small whole wheat pita, or atop a crunchy rice cake or Wasa cracker.

 9. Cauliflower and spinach whole wheat pasta salad